SylviaRemington/fans-first-fun-feed-frontend/README.md

 # Additional Sections
 ## **App Description and Functionality**

 Fans First Fun Feed is a MERN stack application designed for Savannah Bananas fans to share and engage with memorable moments from Banana Ball baseball games!
-Inspired by the vibrant community spirit of the Bananas, the app allows users to connect by posting, viewing, updating, and deleting "Fun Moments" (e.g., trick plays, cool dances, mascot antics, etc.) and commenting on them.
+Inspired by the vibrant community-spirit of the Savannah Bananas and what they create at their games/shows/events, the app allows users to connect by posting, viewing, updating, and deleting "Fun Moments" (e.g., trick plays, cool dances, mascot antics, etc.) and commenting on them.

 ### Key features include: